dwrobel/flatcam/README.md

 - in Geometry Editor made sure that on final save, for MultiLineString geometry all the connected lines are merged into one LineString to minimize the number of vertical movements in GCode
 - more work in Punch Gerber Tool
+- the Jump To popup window will now autoselect the LineEdit therefore no more need for an extra click after launching the function

 24.02.2020